Food, Beverage, Hospitality & the Internet: An Industry Debrief on the CCPA, CPRA, Data Security and Other Risks [Webinar Recording]

 Food, beverage and hospitality businesses are also facing a slew of lawsuits related to web accessibility claims made under the Americans with Disabilities Act (ADA).
 Recent court rulings have interpreted the ADA to require that website and app content be accessible to disabled users who require assistive technologies.

-Join attorneys from ECJ's Food, Beverage & Hospitality and Technology Law Departments for this timely discussion on how to navigate these regulations, recent industry examples and what steps you should be taking to avoid hefty fines for noncompliance.
+On October 28, 2020 attorneys from ECJ's Food, Beverage & Hospitality and Technology Law Departments presented a timely discussion on how to navigate these regulations, recent industry examples and what steps you should be taking to avoid hefty fines for noncompliance.